 - Your alien registration number, if you are not a U.S. citizen

-- Social Security number(s) of your parent(s)
+- Social Security number(s) and legal names of your parent(s)

 - Income and financial records (as listed above) for your parent(s)